ShikoteiCoding/DataEngineerStack/README.md

 # DataEngineerStack
-Simple stack tools to showcase some basics.
+Model data stack tools to showcase some basics.

 Demonstrate a simple data stack and implements some additional features to play with.
+Built upon event-driven architecture.
+Should be what modern companies use if they have access to DevOps and Data Engineer resources.

+Not tight to any cloud provider, easy to migrate and maintain.

 ## Stack